Osteopath near Denistone

 What to expect during your first Osteopathic consult.

 Your first session will begin with your Osteopath taking a detailed case history of your condition.
-This includes establishing when your pain first started, what your symptoms and concerns currently are and how they have changed with time, the treatments (if any) you have recieved to date, and the impact your pain may be having on your life.
+This includes establishing when your pain first started, what your symptoms and concerns currently are and how they have changed with time, the treatments (if any) you have relieved to date, and the impact your pain may be having on your life.

 Following your case history, your Osteopath will carry out a hands-on examination, comprising of various tests of the spine, nervous system, muscles and joints.